 14. Google Assistant read through 2865 romance novels to improve its linguistic abilities.

 Overall, this technology is still fairly new and has a long way to go.
 That said, healthy competition in the industry is pushing voice assistants to improve rapidly.
-There’s an abundance of Siri statistics that show how much enthusiasm users have for this type of innovation.
-Hopefully, the major players won’t let us down.
+Hopefully the major players won’t let us down.

 People Also Ask